jurassicplayer/OTLN-Calibre-Metadata/README.md

 - Use your brain.
 If Yen Press has the same description for multiple volumes, but GoodReads has a unique description, opt for the unique one unless it deviates too far from the other descriptions structure.
 (Ex.
 86 vol.5 & vol.6)

 ## To-Do
-- Make a metadata clean-up script that deals with most simple issues (almost done)
-- Make a script to generate the .dat file from the metadata and remove unimportant entries
-- Make an installation script that downloads RomVault cli to a folder, create ToSort, symlink dat, generate/modify RomVault3cfg.xml, prompt for OTLN folder and Calibre library folder, and run RomVault cycle
 - Revisit series: Code Geass, Dance in the Vampire Bund, Death Note
     - These are older light novels with only OCR scans and some metadata may be incorrect.